 It’s the only way you can really stand out.

 It’s the only way you can really make an impact.

 They believe in you.

-And while it can be excruciatingly slow building an audience and getting people to engage with you, if you keep going, your audience will grow and their loyalty to you as well.
+And while social leadership can be excruciatingly slow– building an audience and getting people to engage with you, if you keep going, your audience will grow and their loyalty to you as well.
 That’s why it’s important to be laser focused in an area you care about deeply, and keep going, despite the vanity metrics.
 The results will come if you persist and if you keep believing.